-Jan Osburg is a senior engineer at the RAND Corporation and a Pardee RAND Graduate School affiliate faculty member.
+Jan Osburg is a senior engineer at the RAND Corporation.
 His work focuses on defense, aerospace engineering, emergency preparedness, and homeland security.
 Recent projects involved identifying options for aerial reconnaissance and security during Joint Forcible Entry Operations, assessing the potential of resistance-based deterrence, mitigating the North Korean nuclear and chemical threat, and planetary defense.
 He has spent significant time as an embedded RAND analyst in Iraq and Afghanistan — six months with MNF-I in Baghdad in 2009, three months with CFSOCC-A in Kabul in 2010, and two months with the Asymmetric Warfare Group in Bagram in 2013.

 Osburg previously worked as a research engineer at the Aerospace Systems Design Laboratory, Georgia Institute of Technology, where he led projects that applied probabilistic methods and tools to the conceptual design of aerospace systems.